meagainstww/Queues/README.md

 ### 1. classpath stdlib.jar

-### 2. Deque.java creates double-ended queue that supports inserting and removing items from
+### 2. Deque.java
-    either the front or the back of the data structure.
+    It creates double-ended queue that supports inserting and removing items from either the front or the back of the data structure.
 It implements the following API: public class Deque<Item> implements Iterable<Item> {
         public Deque()                           // construct an empty deque